kyma-project/test-infra/prow/images/buildpack-node-chromium/README.md

 ## Overview

 This folder contains the Buildpack with Node.js and Chromium installed that is based on the Bootstrap image.
-Use it to run tests requiring Puppeteer API.
+Use it to run tests requiring Chromium.

 The image consists of: